You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 Small Breed10 weeks10 poundsImproved coat and skin condition

-Freezing food right is key21.
+Freezing food properly is key.
 Use containers made for freezers and mark them with the date and what’s inside.
 It’s also good to have 1 to 2 weeks’ worth of food in the freezer.
-This cuts down on trips to the store21.
+This cuts down on trips to the store.

-Thawing food safely is also important22.
+Thawing food safely is also important.
 Always thaw it in the fridge or cold water, not at room temperature.
-Also, wash your hands well with soap and warm water before and after touching raw food22.
+Also, wash your hands well with soap and warm water before and after touching raw food.

 Food TypeRefrigeration Time